mksmvnv/mksmvnv/README.md

 Hey 大家好!
 I'm [@mksmvnv](https://github.com/mksmvnv) Maksim Ivanov.

-I'm a backend developer from St. Petersburg, Russia.
+I'm a Backend Developer from St. Petersburg, Russia.

 My favorite hobbies are practicing Combat Sambo and learning languages.
 I’m currently studying English at an intermediate level (B1) and Chinese at a basic level (HSK1).
 I also love traveling.
 I've visited many countries in Europe.
 In my free time, I enjoy reading about IT, philosophy, and science.